 "Her picture's in the papers now, And life's a piece of cake."

 * This upcoming bicycle race will be a piece of cake for me because I've been going through exhaustive training sessions these past few months to prepare myself for it!

-* Blake's roof was leaking, so he climbed to the top of his house to fix the problem thinking it would be a piece of cake, and it was!
+* The roof was leaking, so Jake climbed to the top of his house to fix the problem thinking it would be a piece of cake, and it was!